 By the end of 2019, Forrester predicts that 40% of enterprises will have automation centers and frameworks in place as they try to find the best way to structure their technology and workflows.
 With process automation being so central to the next phase of digital transformation for so many businesses, now is the time to consider what your next steps with digital process automation are for the year.

 1. Identify core processes

-Firstly, if you haven’t started your process automation yet, identify processes that a ripe for automation first, such as support tickets, approvals for holiday leave and expenses.
+Firstly, if you haven’t started your process automation yet, identify processes that are ripe for automation first, such as support tickets, approvals for holiday leave and expenses.
 Mapping out these processes in a workflow allows you to recognise tasks within a process which may be suitable for automation.